 Medical Centres and Doctors

+The area is surrounded by world class healthcare.
 The closest hospital to the University of Toronto area is Toronto Western at 399 Bathurst Street, (416) 603-2581 — on Bathurst Street between College Street and Dundas Street.

 Other hospitals farther south of the area are: